Where to Ski And Snowboard -

 • Excellent village nursery slope

-• The link with Zermatt in Switzerland provides more great runs, views and lunches but ...
+• Valuable link with Zermatt in Switzerland, but ...

 The downside

-• Bad weather can close not only the Zermatt link but most of the higher lifts, severely limiting your options
+• Bad weather (especially high winds) can close most of the higher lifts, severely limiting your options

 • Very little to interest those looking for challenges